January in London, England

 On this program, you have the opportunity to:

-Develop a better understanding of the history, art and society of London – visit some of the city’s most celebrated monuments and art-historical sites, as well as London’s prominent museums and historical locations such as the Museum of London, Westminster Abbey, Shakespeare’s Globe Theatre and Tate Britain.
+Experience the history, society and culture of London – visit some of the city’s most celebrated monuments and art-historical sites, as well as London’s museums and heritage sites such as Westminster Abbey, the Tower of London and less well-known sites, off the ‘tourist trail’.

 Be a part of a university that gives you the best of both worlds – enjoy the feel of a traditional university campus, with the culture of one of the greatest cities in the world!